Sri Lanka apparel exports to lose US$1.5bn as Coronavirus cripple buyers

 “In the absence of any revenue for the minimum of the next 3 to 4 months, the ability of companies to pay even basic salaries will be constrained.
 This will threaten the very future of the industry in Sri Lanka.

-“So, we have to wait till the situation to settle down to find out what the status of the payments are.
+“So, we have to wait till the situation to settle down to find out what the status of the payments is.
 It looks like there won’t be any production for at least for the next three-months.”